apogeum/data_science_training/1_1_Basic_ops/README.md

   first * second
   ```
   Question: What is the type of the result of `first * second`?
   Answer: It is float.
+You can deduce it by observing the period symbol `.` separating whole and fractional part.
   Python knows that the result of this operation might not be an integer (whole number).
   That is why python decides it is safer to assume the result is always float.
   Result of mathematical operations between integer and float is assumed to be float.
 * Run:
   ```
   10/(6-1)
   ```
-  Notice that here we did not use any variables in the code.
+  Notice: here we did not use any variables in the code.
 We performed numeric operations on **values**.
 * Run:
   ```
   result = 2*(3.5+first)/(5.1-6)